absmach/magistrala/docs/dev-guide.md

 make install
 ```

-which will do this copy of binaries.
+which will do this copying of the binaries.

 > N.B.
 Only Go binaries will be installed this way.
-MQTT adapter is NodeJS script and will stay in `mqtt` dir.
+The MQTT adapter is a NodeJS script and will stay in the `mqtt` dir.

 ## Deployment

 ### Prerequisites
-Mainflux depends on several infrastructureal services, notably [NATS](https://www.nats.io/) broker and [PostgreSQL](https://www.postgresql.org/) database.
+Mainflux depends on several infrastructural services, notably [NATS](https://www.nats.io/) broker and [PostgreSQL](https://www.postgresql.org/) database.

 #### NATS
 Mainflux uses NATS as it's central message bus.
 For development purposes (when not run via Docker), it expects that NATS is installed on the local system.